19hours/sg-statutes/Acts/Penal Code.md

 405\.
 Whoever, being in any manner entrusted with property, or with any dominion over property, dishonestly misappropriates or converts to his own use that property, or dishonestly uses or disposes of that property in violation of any direction of law prescribing the mode in which such trust is to be discharged, or of any legal contract, express or implied, which he has made touching the discharge of such trust, or wilfully suffers any other person to do so, commits “criminal breach of trust”.

-Illustration

-(a)
+Illustrations

-A, being executor to the will of a deceased person, dishonestly disobeys the law which directs him to divide the effects according to the will, and appropriates them to his own use.Ahas committed criminal breach of trust.
+(a)A, being executor to the will of a deceased person, dishonestly disobeys the law which directs him to divide the effects according to the will, and appropriates them to his own use.Ahas committed criminal breach of trust.

-(b)

-Ais a warehouse-keeper.Z, going on a journey, entrusts his furniture toA, under a contract that it shall be returned on payment of a stipulated sum for warehouse room.Adishonestly sells the goods.Ahas committed breach of trust.
+(b)Ais a warehouse-keeper.Z, going on a journey, entrusts his furniture toA, under a contract that it shall be returned on payment of a stipulated sum for warehouse room.Adishonestly sells the goods.Ahas committed breach of trust.

-(c)

-A, residing in Singapore, is agent forZ, residing in Penang.
+(c)A, residing in Singapore, is agent forZ, residing in Penang.
 There is an express or implied contract betweenAand Z that all sums remitted byZtoAshall be invested byAaccording toZ’s direction.Zremits $5,000 toA, with directions toAto invest the same in Government securities.Adishonestly disobeys the direction, and employs the money in his own business.Ahas committed criminal breach of trust.

-(d)

-But ifA, in the last illustration, not dishonestly, but in good faith, believing that it will be more forZ’s advantage to hold shares in the BankX, disobeysZ’s directions, and buys shares in the BankXforZ, instead of buying Government securities, here, thoughZshould suffer loss and should be entitled to bring a civil action againstAon account of that loss, yetA, not having acted dishonestly, has not committed criminal breach of trust.
+(d) But ifA, in the last illustration, not dishonestly, but in good faith, believing that it will be more forZ’s advantage to hold shares in the BankX, disobeysZ’s directions, and buys shares in the BankXforZ, instead of buying Government securities, here, thoughZshould suffer loss and should be entitled to bring a civil action againstAon account of that loss, yetA, not having acted dishonestly, has not committed criminal breach of trust.

-(e)

-A, a collector of Government money, or a clerk in a Government office, is entrusted with public money, and is either directed by law, or bound by a contract, express or implied, with the Government, to pay into a certain treasury all the public money which he holds.Adishonestly appropriates the money.Ahas committed criminal breach of trust.
+(e)A, a collector of Government money, or a clerk in a Government office, is entrusted with public money, and is either directed by law, or bound by a contract, express or implied, with the Government, to pay into a certain treasury all the public money which he holds.Adishonestly appropriates the money.Ahas committed criminal breach of trust.

-(f)

-A, a carrier, is entrusted byZwith property to be carried by land or by water.Adishonestly misappropriates the property.Ahas committed criminal breach of trust.
+(f)A, a carrier, is entrusted byZwith property to be carried by land or by water.Adishonestly misappropriates the property.Ahas committed criminal breach of trust.

 [51/2007]